 The Company participates in an investment services agreement with Progressive Capital Management Corp., a non-insurance affiliate.
 Under the terms of the agreement, the Company is provided investment and capital management services in exchange for an investment management fee based on its use of services.

 All intercompany agreements are approved by the participating insurance companies' states of domicile when established.
-Upon redomestication, intercompany agreements are not required to be approved by the new state of domicile.

 F. Guarantees or Contingencies for Related Parties

 G. Nature of Relationships that Could Affect Operations